survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

+T> If you want webpack to find JSX files without having to use the extension, set up `resolve.extensions = ['', '.js', '.jsx']`.

 T> Another way to deal with Babel configuration would be to define a [.babelrc](https://babeljs.io/docs/usage/babelrc/) file in the project root.
 It would contain default settings used by Babel.
 It's the same idea as for ESLint and many other tools discussed later.

 T> If you are using Babel in your project, you can also use it in your webpack configuration.
 Simply rename it as `webpack.config.babel.js` and webpack will pass it through Babel allowing you to use ES6 module syntax and features.